Factbox - How UK retailers fared over Christmas

 Sector: Food

-UK like-for-like sales excl. fuel and VAT sales tax down 2.4 pct in 6 weeks to January 4
+UK like-for-like sales exc. fuel and VAT sales tax down 2.4 pct in 6 weeks to January 4

 Topps Tiles (TPT.L)